 Plymouth Barbican to Mount Batten Park (River Plym)

-Although the main route of the Coast Path crosses the River Plym via Laira Bridge, you can take a 5 mile short cut by catching a ferry from the Barbican/ Sutton Harbour across to Mount Batten Park.
-The ferry runs daily thoughout the year every 30 minutes
+Although the main route of the Coast Path crosses the River Plym via Laira Bridge, you can take a 5-mile shortcut by catching a ferry from the Barbican/ Sutton Harbour across to Mount Batten Park.
+The ferry runs daily throughout the year every 30 minutes